TcMenu/documentation/content/arduino-libraries/tc-menu/tcmenu-iot/tcmenu-java-api-to-arduino-remote-control.md

 There are two examples that you can look at to get started:

 * [Standalone RS232 Example](https://github.com/TcMenu/tcMenu/blob/main/tcMenuJavaApi/src/test/java/com/thecoderscorner/menu/examples/StandaloneRs232Test.java)
-* [Full reference documentation of the API](/ref-docs/tcmenujavaapi/index.html) (also packaged with the library in maven central).
+* Consult the Java docs that are shipped with the API.

 ## Connecting remotely